Prometheus7435/Mind_Meld_scorer/README.md

 * proceed to the next round and repeat

 This is a CLI (command line interface) script with no GUI (graphical user interface) or anything pretty about it.
 It's functional with a bit of sass, and that's it.

+All submitions must be spelled the same in order for the script to compare them.
+So no armor and armour, or theater and theatre.